gdbroman/broman.blog/about.md

 A mission statement for life, if you will.

 Namely, to
 1. Understand life
-2. Successfully operate within it by being useful
+2. Be useful

 ## I asked what you write about not your freaking mission statement
 But they're the same!
 Don't you see?

-These two missions are what every article on here originate from.
+It's what every article on here originate from.

 ## What a megalomaniac!
-Although this is a personal website, it's not about me.
+Although this is a _personal_ website, it's not about me.
 Or at least, that's not my goal.

-The aim here is to discuss ideas.
-Ideas which can possibly be helpful to all of us (that's also a personal reminder to keep narcissism down at a healthy level).
+The aim here is to freely discuss ideas.
+Ideas which can possibly be helpful to all of us.

-So if some of this seems interesting to you, then I warmly welcome you to read the blog and join me on a journey of figuring out life.
+So if any of this seems interesting to you, feel free to read the blog and join me on a journey of figuring out life and being useful.

+/Gustaf